 Due to COVID-19, the U-M Children's Centers may be operating with reduced hours and group sizes.
 Enrolled families should inquire at their center for details.

-North Campus Children's Center serves children three months of age to kindergarten-eligible with a variety of full-day, morning and part-week options in a nurturing and stimulating environment where children are honored as unique and competent individuals while being nurtured to become deep and creative thinkers.
+North Campus Children's Center serves children three months of age to kindergarten-eligible with a variety of full-day, full-week or part-week enrollment options in a nurturing and stimulating environment.
+Children are honored as unique and competent individuals while being nurtured to become deep and creative thinkers.

 The U-M Children's Centers are a part of University Human Resources.
 Jennie McAlpine, Senior Director, has oversight of the three U-M Ann Arbor Children's Centers.